Jock Pearson: Second World War

 Pearson was attached to the South Lancashire Regiment and served briefly in France during January 1940.
 On 8 June 1940, after the end of Operation Dynamo, he returned to France with the 6th Highland Light Infantry.
 He fought in the Battle of France with the Second British Expeditionary Force.
 He was evacuated on 17 June as part of Operation Aerial.

 On its return to the United Kingdom, the 52nd (Lowland) Infantry Division was assigned to defend the coast.
 In 1942 Pearson volunteered to join the British Army's airborne forces and on 1 August he joined the Parachute Regiment, part of the Army Air Corps.
 He was promoted to the rank of major and served as second-in-command of 2nd Battalion, part of 1st Parachute Brigade.
 Within a fortnight, Pearson was transferred to 1st Battalion by the commander, Eric Down.
 Pearson was promptly demoted by Down after a riotous night on the town.
 He was then promoted to the rank of major for the second time before becoming second-in-command of 1st Battalion under James Hill.

 In October 1942, the 1st Parachute Brigade was sent to Tunisia to participate in Operation Torch.
 Pearson assumed command of 1st Battalion when Hill was badly wounded on 23 November.
 For his actions while under heavy fire, Pearson was awarded the Military Cross.
 At the age of twenty-seven, Pearson was promoted to lieutenant colonel and given command of the 1st Parachute Battalion.
-Pearson was awarded the Distinguished Service Order for his actions in late January and early February 1943.
+Pearson was appointed a Companion of the Distinguished Service Order for his actions in late January and early February 1943.
 He was awarded a Bar to his DSO for actions during the Battle of Tamera in March.